couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ```

 When the design document has been successfully removed, the JSON returned
-indidicates successful completion, and confirmation of the design document
+indicates successful completion, and confirmation of the design document
 removed: